maksuturva/woocommerce_payment_module/docs/Part Payment Widget.md

 # Svea Part Payment Widget

-This is a short guide how to enable Part Payment Widget on the product page.
+This is a short guide how to enable the Part Payment Widget on the product page.
+The feature is available from module version 2.15 and above, and can be used with the production seller id credentials only.

-To enable this feature, you need to edit `wc-maksuturva.php` file and add your information to the widget code.

 ## General information